Portugal Golden Visa Private Equity Funds Compared (2026)

 - Fortitude Special Situations II (Fortitude Capital) — distressed and turnaround opportunities

-Diversification consideration: Investors who want sector diversification may consider splitting their investment across multiple funds (if above the €500,000 minimum) or choosing a fund with a broader mandate like the Quadrantis vehicles.
+Diversification consideration: Investors who want sector diversification may consider splitting their investment across multiple funds (if fund minimums allow the total €500,000 qualifying subscription to be documented properly) or choosing a fund with a broader mandate like the Quadrantis vehicles.

 The Capital Preserver